testforgeio/testforge/blog/src/content/blog/001-playwright-quickstart.md

 ---
 slug: 001-playwright-quickstart
-title: Playwright quickstart
+title: Playwright QuickStart
 description:
-  A quickstart guide to setting up and using Playwright for end-to-end testing of web applications.
+  A step-by-step guide to setting up and using Playwright for End-to-End testing of web applications.
 pubDatetime: 2024-07-08T15:22:00Z
+ogImage: ../../assets/images/001-pw-vscode.png
 featured: false
 draft: false
 tags:
   - playwright
 ---

 [Playwright](https://playwright.dev/) is a premier tool for browser automation.
 While there are competitors like Cypress and WebdriverIO, choosing Playwright ensures you won't be disappointed.
 It has everything you need for end-to-end testing of web applications and maybe even more.